 Insurance and investment in one plan with Kotak e-Invest.

-An essential part of being a responsible and productive citizen of your country is paying your taxes on time.
-Tax is basically the contribution you make towards the growth and development of your country.
-From local to international, all levels of corporations and individuals, falling under the tax slab are supposed to pay tax.
+Tax is the contribution you make towards the growth and development of your country.
+Therefore, all levels of corporations and individuals falling under the tax slab, from local to international, should pay tax.

 In India, tax payments are majorly deducted from an individual’s income.
-In some case, they are also added to product invoices, transactions and services.
+They are sometimes added to product invoices, transactions and services.
 Every tax levied is backed by a law passed by the Parliament or the State legislature.

-We pay taxes in different forms, and the types of tax in India differ based on their implementation and how they are paid to the authorities.
+We pay taxes in different forms, and the list of taxes in India differs based on their implementation and how they are paid to the authorities.
 Mainly, there are two types of taxes, direct and indirect tax.
-These income tax types are further subdivided into other categories.

-Income tax is one of the most common and important taxes among different types of tax in India.
-This tax entails taxing an individual’s income generated through different sources like salary, investments, property, business, etc. It is also applicable to the income generated by capital gains and other sources.
+Income tax is among the most common and essential taxes among different types of tax in India.
+This tax entails taxing an individual’s income through different sources like salary, investments, property, business, etc. It also applies to the income generated by capital gains and other sources.
 The rate of Income-tax depends directly on the income of a family.
-The income tax act describes a tax benefit that you can get through insurance premiums or fixed deposits.
-They also help in deciding savings from income through investments and income tax slabs.
+The income tax act describes a tax benefit you can get through insurance premiums or fixed deposits.
+They also help in deciding savings from income through investments and .

 The income tax a company pays from the revenue earned by it is called a corporate tax.
-Corporate tax has its own slab for deciding the amount to be paid.
+Corporate tax has its slab for deciding the amount to be paid.
 It is usually levied on the net profit of the firms.
-Along with the Domestic firms, Foreign companies are also liable to pay Corporate tax under the Income-Tax Act.
+Along with domestic firms, foreign companies are also liable to pay corporate tax under the Income Tax Act.

-Under this tax, any perks or privileges provided to you by your employer, like a car, house, fuel, etc. are taxed considering how the perks are used.
-Personal uses of the perk will be taxed, while official uses are not eligible.
+Under this tax, any perks or privileges provided to you by your employer, like a car, house, fuel, etc., are taxed, considering how the perks are used.
+In addition, personal uses of the perk will be taxed, while official uses are not eligible.

-The tax is levied including a share’s price and tax.
-It means, that every time you buy or sell a share, you have to pay this tax.
+The tax is levied, including a share’s price and tax.
+You must pay this tax every time you buy or sell a share.
 It covers taxable securities such as equity, unit of equity-oriented mutual funds and derivatives.

 This tax is payable when you get a significant lump sum of money.
 They include two types of capital gains, long-term capital gains and short-term capital gains.
-The tax applicable for both is different as short-term gains tax is computed depending on the income bracket.
+Both taxes are different as short-term gains tax is computed depending on the income bracket.
 Capital gains can be calculated by subtracting the cost of capital investment from the money received from the sales.

-An indirect tax is applied to the sale and purchase of services or goods.
+An indirect tax is applied to selling and purchasing services or goods.
 Government levies this tax on sellers and retailers of various products and services.
 The seller then shifts the responsibility of the tax payment to the buyer of the products and services.
 Hence, the user indirectly pays tax to the Government of India.
 Indirect tax is also known as the consumption tax.

-A tax levied for the sale of a product is called sales tax.
-This tax is levied on a product’s seller who then passes the price to the product’s buyer with the tax included in the product’s price.
+A tax levied for the sale of a product is called a sales tax.
+This tax is levied on a product’s seller, who then passes the price to the buyer, with the tax included in the product’s price.
 Sales tax can be applicable on three different levels:

 -Sale during import/export

 Like sales tax, this tax is also included in the price of a product sold in the country.
 It is levied on the services that a company offers.
 They are collected depending on the way these services are offered.
-It covers all the paid services including telephone, healthcare services, maintenance services, consultancy services, banking and financial services, advertising etc.
+It covers all the paid services, including telephone, healthcare, maintenance, consultancy, banking, financial services, advertising, etc.

 Excise duty is the tax imposed on produced goods or goods in India.
 It is collected directly from the manufacturer of the goods.
 They are also collected from entities that receive goods and work for the individuals to ship the products.

 Customs duty is the charge levied on any product that has been imported from abroad.
-It is to make sure the goods which enter the country are taxed and are paid for.
+It ensures the goods entering the country are taxed and paid for.
 The rate of taxation depends on the nature of the product.

-Before the introduction of the Goods and Services Tax, there were numerous types of tax in India.
+Before the Goods and Services Tax was introduced, there were numerous types of tax in India.

-GST is an indirect tax that has clubbed together many indirect taxes in India like excise duty, VAT, service tax, etc. This is the tax levied on the supply of services and goods, which are sold for domestic consumption in India.
+GST is an indirect tax that has clubbed together many indirect taxes in India, like excise duty, VAT, service tax, etc. This is the tax levied on the supply of services and goods sold for domestic consumption in India.

-GST is considered a multi-stage comprehensive tax that is levied as per the destination on the value addition.
+is considered a multi-stage comprehensive tax levied as per the destination on the value addition.
 The tax is levied on the consumers buying goods or services.
-However, the responsibility of remitting the tax to the government lies on the seller/provider of the goods and services.
+However, the responsibility of remitting tax to the government lies on the seller/provider of the goods and services.

 Here is how the GST works:

-The revenue earned from CGST is collected by the Central Government and is applicable on intrastate transactions (within the same state).
+The revenue earned from CGST is collected by the Central Government and applies to intrastate transactions (within the same state).

-The Integrated Goods and Services Tax is applied on the interstate (between 2 states) supply of goods and or services.
+The Integrated Goods and Services Tax is applied to the interstate (between 2 states) supply of goods and services.
 It is also applicable for imports and exports.

 Taxes are imposed on consumers, businesses and other entities equally in different forms.
-Understanding the classification of taxes in India is very important since it might sound a little complex at first.
+Therefore, understanding the classification of taxes in India is very important since it might initially sound a little complex.

-Direct taxes are levied on income and profits, while indirect taxes are applied on goods and services.
-Paying taxes on time is crucial to foster the economic growth and development of a nation.
+Direct taxes are levied on income and profits, while indirect taxes are applied to goods and services.
+Paying taxes on time is crucial to foster a nation’s economic growth and development.